 Prevent Gum Disease

 You can help to protect the health of your gums by practicing proper oral hygiene habits at home and visiting your dentist regularly for a cleaning and checkup.
 If you notice the early signs of the infection, like red, swollen, or bleeding gums, schedule an appointment with your periodontist in Colorado Springs right away.
-With quick intervention, you can stop the infection from spreading.
+With quick intervention, you can stop periodontal disease from spreading.

 About Dr. Karl Lackler

 Dr. Karl Lackler not only completed training in general dentistry but furthered his education to focus on periodontics.
-Due to his advanced qualifications and experience, he is a well-renowned periodontist in the community to promote optimal oral health.
+Due to his advanced qualifications and experience, he is a well-renowned periodontist in the community who promotes optimal oral health.
 If you have gum disease, he has the solutions you need for a healthy smile.
-Contact our office today to schedule your consultation.
+For more information or to schedule an appointment, contact our office today.

 No comments yet.